This is a high level overview of what you should consider if you are selling or buying a business.

 It is the buyer who carries out the DD process and who pays for it.
 However, in practice, the buyer often asks the seller for information, and the seller who does the work in providing it.
 Sale agreements usually contain terms (warranties) that if the seller hasn’t fully disclosed information, the buyer can seek damages or cancel the sale.
 Read more about using warranties when buying a business.

 If shares in a company are being sold, then the contracts that the company has with third parties will not need to be changed.
 However, if assets are being sold, then contracts will need to be assigned or novated (different types of transfer) to the buyer.

 Often a business changes hands because the new owners hope to operate it more efficiently than the existing owners.
 One way a new owner might choose to save money is by employing fewer staff.
-Contracts of employment are safeguarded against this possibility by Transfer of Undertakings (Protection of Employment) Regulation 2006.
+Contracts of employment are safeguarded against this possibility by the Transfer of Undertakings (Protection of Employment) Regulations 2006.

 The Regulations provide for continuity of employment on the same terms as existed before the change of ownership.
 It is still possible to reduce the workforce for usual reasons, but you should take professional advice before approaching staff with a view to terminating their employment.